apawar93/Data-Science-Capstone-Project/README.md

 **Task 1:** The interest rate and years employed columns had null values.
 I used their median values to replace the values as the data for them was left skewed

 **Task 2:** Other data anomalies I noticed were that some borrowers were more than 100 years old and/or had more than 40 years of work experience.
-These were clearly data entry errors.
-The solution for this was simply deleteing those rows.
+These were clearly data entry errors so I just filtered out rows in which the age was more than 100 and the years employed was more than 40.

 ## 4. EDA